 Those who attempt to gather trade secrets illegally are subject to penalties, even though there isn’t a registration process that protects trade secrets.
 But, SAT, the Mexican Internal Revenue Service, and the U.S. intellectual property rights center work together against theft of trade secrets along with counterfeiting and piracy.
 Inventions, industrial designs, and utility models can be registered and protected by by the two offices.

 Mexico is a rapidly emerging world power with a commitment to protecting Intellectual Property Rights.
-The various government offices and partnerships in global treaties have enabled Mexico to be known as a safe place for industry intellectual property rights.
-With the law based off of western ideology, many similarities to other country laws can be found and praised.
+With the law based in western ideology, many similarities to other country laws can be found and praised.
 The country’s commitment to IP Protection encourages growth in the industrial sector and provides a glimpse at the type of business culture to expect when expanding to Mexico.